 Summary tasks show the costs of its subtasks.

-Calculate schedule with task duration and work hours
+Calculate schedule with task duration, working week and non-working days

 Enter task duration to let ProjectSheet determine the finish date from the start date.

 The task duration is in working days, skipping non-working days.

 If no start date is available, today is taken as start date.

 When the start date changes, the finish date adjusts according to the entered number of working days.

 When the finish date changes, the duration in working days will be adjusted and the start date remains unchanged.

 Work hours per task and the task duration can follow each other by the assigned resources (8 work hours per day per resource)